paramraghavan/python-pytest/README.md

 [see](https://stackoverflow.com/questions/34466027/in-pytest-what-is-the-use-of-conftest-py-files)

 ## Use case 1
-SNS triggers the lambda, this [sns event](src/aws/lambda_events_data/sns_lambda.json) is parsed by the aws lambda handler.
+- In this test case we use pytest, moto - mock_s3,mock_dynamodb SNS triggers the lambda, this [sns event](src/aws/lambda_events_data/sns_lambda.json) is parsed by the aws lambda handler.
 This message has s3 location shared by the producer.
 The s3 object metadata has the record count.
 The lambda updates the dynamodb with the s3 object location
 ,the record count and more into  dynamodb.